Ring Road Iceland Self Drive

 By world standards, Iceland is a pretty nice country to drive in.
 Icelandic drivers are quite considerate and the roads are generally well taken care of.
 That said, the geography and weather of Iceland makes the experience a bit unique.
 Here are some important safety tips for driving the Iceland Ring Road.

-• Do Not Stop on Road – While it is tempting to screech to a halt when you see some of those gorgeous Icelandic horses, look for a safe place to pull over.
+While it is tempting to screech to a halt when you see some of those gorgeous Icelandic horses, look for a safe place to pull over.
 It is illegal to stop on the shoulder as there is rarely much room and this makes it unsafe for other drivers.
+Look for a side road instead.

 Icelandic Horses